mrsaaml/maze/README.md

   - Ensures these points are always open.

 - Connectivity Check
-  - After generation, a BFS (Breadth-First Search) checks if the exit is reachable.
+  - After generation, a DFS (Depth-First Search) checks if the exit is reachable.
   - If not, it manually connects the exit to the nearest path.

 2.2 Maze Solving